What Causes Myopia?

 The Eye’s Focusing System

-To understand myopia, it’s helpful to first understand how the eye normally focuses light.
+To understand nearsightedness, it’s helpful to first understand how the eye normally focuses light.
 When light enters the eye, it passes through the cornea, pupil, and lens.
 These structures work together to bend (refract) the light rays and focus them onto the retina at the back of the eye.

 In a healthy, normal-sighted eye, the cornea and lens are able to accurately focus the light rays directly onto the retina.
 This allows distant objects to be seen clearly.